|

 I was ever able to watch - thanks to an abridged

-Super8 version.
-As mentioned by Gifford in his
+mentioned by Gifford in his 1973 Pictorial

-1973 Pictorial History of Horror Movies,
+History of Horror Movies, "home

-"home movies" were for quite some time
+movies" were for quite some time the only

-to have access to an excellent Noris 322S sound
+access to an excellent Noris 322S sound

 projector, and at the age of 16 managed to buy a